Rabbit And Gravy

 INGREDIENTS:

-2 rabbits, quartered 1 cup plain flour
+2 rabbits, quartered 1 cup all-purpose flour

-1 teaspoon black pepper 1 tablespoon salt
+1 teaspoon (Tellicherry) 1 tablespoon salt

 1 cup Canola oil 1 egg